Comet (railcar): Comet II

 The Comet II cars were built by Bombardier Transportation, which acquired the rights to the railcar's design from Pullman.
 The first order of cars was built for NJ Transit between 1982 and 1983 and consisted of 142 trailer coaches and 19 cab cars.
 A second order, the Comet IIB, was purchased in 1988.
 These cars feature long end-doors with trapdoors over the stairs for use at both low-platform and high-platform stations.
 The cars are similar to the MBTA's BTC-1 and CTC-1 cars, built in 1978 by Pullman Standard.
 These cars were intended for use on lines formerly operated by the Central Railroad of New Jersey, operator of the Blue Comet train to Atlantic City.
 This led to the NJ Transit series of single-level cars becoming known as Comets.
 These cars have been overhauled by AAI Corporation and Alstom between 1999 and 2003 to make them aesthetically and technologically similar to the Comet IV series and are now compatible with later equipment.
-The cars are now mostly seen on trains to New York on NJ-transit specifically those on the Newark Division and on the Midtown direct trains while they became increasingly rare on Hoboken bound trains.
+They are now mostly used on Newark Division or Midtown Direct trains, as well as the Atlantic City Line.

 Shoreliner I and II coaches, purchased by Metro-North and the Connecticut Department of Transportation for use on non-electrified territories east of the Hudson River, are variations without long doors.
 Amtrak's Horizon coaches are also a variation without long, automatic doors.
 Metro-North also purchased Comet II coaches for use on the Port Jervis Line, where they ran until replaced by the Comet V. They have since been transferred to the East-of-Hudson pool, where they remain in service.
-SEPTA Regional Rail and AMT also purchased cars based on this class.
+SEPTA Regional Rail and AMT (later Exo) also purchased cars based on this class.
+The 24 ex-Exo cars were later sold to SEPTA in March 2026.